daattali/beautiful-jekyll/_posts/2015-01-04-first-post.md

     return self.get_data(url, params)
  ```

-** Step 3 ** We add the rent zestimate to the attribute mapping dictionary:
+**Step 3:** We add the rent zestimate to the attribute mapping dictionary:

-Find the `lass GetDeepSearchResults(ZillowResults)` and add the following:
+Find the class `GetDeepSearchResults(ZillowResults)` and add the following:
 ``
 'rentzestimate_amount': 'result/rentzestimate/amount'
 ``